 There are many written and on-line sources of information about chrysanthemums.
 The National Chrysanthemum Society has several handbooks for sale, including one for beginners (which is sent free to first-year members), and membership in LICS-NCS includes a quarterly journal, appropriately entitled "The Chrysanthemum."
 Many fine books have been published about chrysanthemum culture, and we refer you to the bibliography on this site.

 There are excellent online sources as well.
-The Wikipedia entry on chrysanthemums is quite informative, and Paul Barlow's Chrysanthemums in Aberdeen (Scotland) is another master source.
+The Wikipedia entry on chrysanthemums is quite informative.
 Of course, if you "Google" "chrysanthemum" you will find much more of varying quality.